A Statistical Approach to Ecological Modeling by a New Similarity Index

-We apply this randomization $N$ times where $N$ is a large natural number.
-Then for each step, we get a score vector and store them in a matrix row-wise.
-Then we normalize each row (i.e. scale down the norm of every row to 1) and then take the mean column-wise to get an average score vector of all the randomized datasets.
-We call this vector $N$, a vector of dimension $nl$.\\ \textbf{So our similarity index (after randomisation) for $i$-th island will be $1 - \text{standard deviation of}$ $N_i,N_{i+n},..,N_{i+n(l-1)}$.
-The range of this index is $(-\infty, 1]$ and \textbf{the more it is close to 1 indicates more association and the more negative indicates less association or similarity.}
+We apply this randomization $M$ times, for large $M$.
+Then for each step we get a score vector and store them in a matrix row-wise.
+Then we normalize each row (i.e. scale down the norm of every row to 1) and take the column-wise mean to get an average score vector of all the randomized datasets.
+We call this vector $N$, a vector of dimension $nl \times 1$.\\ So our similarity index (after randomisation) for $i$-th island will be $1 - \text{standard deviation of}$ $N_i,N_{i+n},..,N_{i+n(l-1)}$.
+The range of this index is $(-\infty, 1]$, and the it is close to 1 indicates more association and the more negative indicates more dissimilarity, as earlier.

-\section{Results after Randomization}
+\subsubsection{Results after Randomization}

-The main goal of randomization was to vary through all the prevalence sets keeping the marginal of each species in each time period fixed.
-So, we performed 4 sets of randomizations with $N=1000, 1000, 2000$, and $5000$ respectively.
-We noticed a strong consistency in the results.
-That is, in each such randomization set, we got very similar results.
-And surprisingly, We reanalyzed the island dataset using the randomization method with our index.
-And that describes the importance of randomization.
-Randomization means we are going through all possible prevalences but keeping the distribution of each species in different periods fixed.
-That's why now the whole trend goes in favor of $\hat{\alpha}$, i.e. larger islands are less stable.
-Here, we only show the results using $\hat{\beta}_L$, as we have seen before $\hat{\beta}_L$ and $\hat{\beta}_N$ yields very similar results.
-We have seen the pattern of $\hat{\alpha}$ now matches with $\hat{\beta}_L$ in terms of the inference, and this illustrates the flexibility of our proposed index.
+We note that the main goal of randomization is to vary through all the prevalence sets by keeping the marginal of each species in each time period fixed.
+So, we perform three sets of randomisations with $N=1000, 2000$, and $5000$, respectively.
+We notice consistency in our results.
+That is, in each such randomization set we get very similar results.
+And surprisingly we reanalyze the island dataset using the randomization method in our proposed index, and the results are summarized in Figures 10-12.
+As we see the whole trend goes in favor of $\hat{\alpha}$, i.e. larger islands are less stable.
+Here, we only show the results using $\hat{\beta}_L$, but $\hat{\beta}_N$ yields very similar results.
+Thus, after randomization $\hat{\alpha}$ matches with $\hat{\beta}_L$ in terms of the inference, and this illustrates the flexibility of our proposed index.